ishaanjav/Python-ML-Facial-Recognition/README.md

 ---
 ## Usage
-To use the code, simply download either one of the Jupyter Notebook files or both. *One contains the code for using classification algorithms for facial recognition while the other uses neural networks.*
+To use the code, simply download either one of the Jupyter Notebook files, or both. *One contains the code for using [classification algorithms](https://github.com/ishaanjav/Python-ML-Facial-Recognition/blob/master/Classification%20Algorithm%20Facial%20Recognition.ipynb) for facial recognition while the other uses [neural networks](https://github.com/ishaanjav/Python-ML-Facial-Recognition/blob/master/Neural%20Network%20Facial%20Recognition.ipynb).*

 For your convenience, **a CSV containing sample facial data has also been attached,** that way, you can download the CSV as well and try the code for yourself.